Skip to main content

 Make content easy to navigate with anchor links!

 If you're interested in adding anchor links, it's important to learn the basics of how to code in HTML.
-If you're unsure of how to add elements to your HTML code, send a message to support@gouconnect.com and we'd be happy to help setup some anchor links for you.
+If you're unsure of how to add elements to your HTML code, please submit a support request and we'd be happy to help setup some anchor links for you.
 If you're eager to give it a try yourself, read on!

 First, let's briefly discuss how anchor links work.